Uniswap/docs/docs/sdk/v3/guides/liquidity/02-modifying-position.md

 In the Uniswap V3 protocol, liquidity positions are represented using non-fungible tokens.
 In this guide we will use the `NonfungiblePositionManager` class to help us mint a liquidity position and then modify the provided liquidity for the  **USDC - DAI** pair.
 The inputs to our guide are the **two tokens** that we are pooling for, the **amount** of each token we are pooling for, the Pool **fee** and the **fraction** by which to **add and remove** from our position.

 The guide will **cover**:
-1. Adding liquidity to our position.
+1. Adding liquidity to our position
-2. Removing liquidity from our position.
+2. Removing liquidity from our position

 Note that the minting logic is not covered in this guide as it was covered in detail in the [previous guide](./01-minting-position.md).